 If you’re already in Japan, the easiest way is most likely by train.
 You can go to Okayama City by shinkansen and from there take another train to Takamatsu or Uno Port in Tamano City, as they are the two main access points to the islands.
 Note that from Takamatsu you can directly access any island except Inujima, you may need to take a train to access the islands on the western side of Kagawa.
 From Uno Port, you can only access Naoshima, Teshima or Shodoshima.
 For access to Inujima, you can take the ferry on Teshima, Shodoshima (the latter only during the Triennale), or from the port of Hoden in Okayama Prefecture.

-If you’re coming from abroad, know that Takamatsu has an international airport with flights to and from Seoul, Shanghai, and Taipei.
+If you’re coming from abroad, know that Takamatsu has an international airport with flights to and from Hong Kong, Taipei, Seoul, and Shanghai.
 In other terms, while it may not matter much if you’re flying from the American continent, if you’re coming from somewhere else it may be more convenient to connect from one of those three places, you would avoid having to make a detour to Haneda or Narita.
 It’s much faster and cheaper than flying to Tokyo and then back to Takamatsu (or than taking the train from Tokyo).

 Of course, Takamatsu airport also has flights to various Japanese airports (Narita, Haneda, Okinawa).

 Where to stay during your time in the Setouchi area?

 You may be imagining yourself staying in a small minshuku on one of the islands and hopping onto the other islands for day trips and then returning to your minshuku at night.
 While it would be the perfect way to discover the area, it’s sadly one that is not too realistic.
 One of the effects of depopulation is that the islands have little to no ferry routes between each other.
 Some are being added during the festival, but overall, it’s just not a practical way to experience the Triennale.